audreyii2/TRAVEL/README.md

 # Notes on Major Update:

 * Auto-scrolling progress bar.
 * "Back to Top" button.
+[50% done]
 * Cleaner, concise, one stylesheet.
 * Search and filter forms for in-site info.
 * Toggle theme selector.
+* Visual effects and animations (with turn off button) such as fade-in.

 # Personal Tools Convenient for Remote Editing: